 Much of the South Korean cuisine has evolved over the years, with many core elements influenced by the cuisines of China, Mongolia, and Japan.
 Newer Korean foods have taken on a life of their own, however, as we see more innovative dishes making a claim for inclusion in what constitutes traditional South Korean cuisine.

-By travelling across South Korea from the capital, Seoul, to more remote regions, we have covered the 15 absolute best Korean foods you must try.
+By travelling across South Korea from the capital, Seoul, to more remote regions, we have covered the Korean foods you absolutely must try.
 Of course, not everyone can travel there for the food alone.
 So we have taken the liberty of providing our favorite recipes for each dish for you to make at home if you wish.

 Kimchi is first in line because it is one of the most recognized South Korean foods in the world.
 It has over 100 variations based on flavors used when fermenting.